josephWoodland/beer.com/README.md

 ## Architecture - SCSS

-As I am coding different pages with many reused elements throughout the website, which could potentially also need individual formatting tweaks I decided to use a CSS Preprocessor on this project.
+As I am coding different pages with many reused elements throughout the website - which could potentially also need individual formatting tweaks - I decided to use a CSS Preprocessor on this project.

 Using the import feature of SCSS would first allow me to structure the architecture of the project in a much cleaner way.
 This style of architecture allows for smaller files that can be easily connected.

-Also allowing the use of variables makes the upkeep of the website much smoother, and also helps greatly with the responsive design.
+In addition,  allowing the use of variables makes the site maintenance smoother, and helps significantly with the responsive design.
 Giving the option to just change the variable and this will change every time that variable has been used throughout the code.

-Using the nesting feature of SCSS allows for cleaner code making upkeep and bug fixes easier to locate and maintain.
+Using the nesting feature of SCSS allows for cleaner code making site up-keep and bug fixes easier to locate and address.

 ## VS Code

 I used VS Code as my code editor.
 In the code editor, the extensions that I used were:

-- Prettier - to automatically format my code for any basic formatting mistakes and to have a consistent style throughout the code.
+- Prettier - to automatically format my code for basic formatting mistakes and to have a consistent style throughout the code.
 - Npm - I used this extension to give npm support for the version of VS Code I have.
-- Image preview - I used this extension that shows a preview of any linked images in my code to help me quickly see if the URL path is correct and to the right image.
+- Image preview - I used this extension that shows a preview of any linked images in my code to help me quickly identify if the URL path is correct and to identify the right image.
-- Markdown all in one - I used this so I could edit the readme file with live preview in VS Code.
+- Markdown all in one - I used this which enabled me to edit the readme file with live preview in VS Code.

 ## Node modules

-I used basic node modules to help me code in a smoother and more organised mannor.
+I used basic node modules to help me code in a smoother and more organised approach.

 - Devsever - I used the dev server module to live to reload my project, on a change of the code.
-This made it easier to see changes that I am making to the code.
+This made it easier to see changes I had been making to the code.

 - Node-sass - I used this to node so I could use the SCSS file and architecture.